Botender: Supporting Communities in Collaboratively Designing AI Agents through Case-Based Provocations: Field Study

 \subsubsection{\textbf{With Botender, participants designed a variety of tasks for the bot tailored to the specific needs and norms of their own communities.}}

 Table \ref{table:ch6:field_study_stats} presents descriptive statistics from the field study, including the number of tasks each group deployed and the number of proposals and cases they created to support task deployment.
 To provide a glimpse of the resulting tasks, Table \ref{table:ch6:example_tasks} presents a sample of tasks deployed by each group.
-As one participant noted, the range of tasks is quite broad and diverse, spanning everything \textit{``from funny quips to actual advice and help to games and welcome messages''} (S4, G5).
+While the current version of Botender only supports the creation of tasks involving single-turn interactions (as mentioned in Section \ref{ch6:sec:botender:system_architecture}), the range of tasks is quite broad and diverse.
+As one participant noted, these tasks span everything \textit{``from funny quips to actual advice and help to games and welcome messages''} (S4, G5).
 The tasks participants created for the bot align with prior research \cite{seering2018social}, demonstrating a balance between task-oriented and socially-oriented functions, or combinations of both.
 As shown in Table \ref{table:ch6:example_tasks}, the types of tasks participants created generally reflect the nature of the server, whether it is more professionally or socially oriented.

 Participants agreed with the statement that ``\textit{the bot we designed behaves in a way that reflects the specific needs, norms, and culture of our Discord community}'' ($M = 6.10, SD = 0.94$).
 They shared that the bot behaves in ways that \textit{``adhere to our culture, humor and jokes''} (S4, G5), and \textit{``reflects us as a community a lot since we approached the tasks we made with a lot of light humor while keeping the usefulness aspect''} (S22, G1).
 Participants were impressed by how specifically the bot could be tailored to fit their server: \textit{``We came up with some really specific ways to greet our fans. [...]
 We specifically asked [the bot] to greet people in a way that was both fabulous and gay and fun, but at the same time sad because our band plays sad country songs.
 It did such a great job of that.
 It was unbelievable''} (S27, G2).
 In addition to the content of the messages the bot sends (as defined by a task's action), participants also appreciated the precise timing of when the bot chimes in (as determined by its trigger).
 For example, a participant found \textit{``the fact that it could be prompted in such detail, made it great with timing [...], which made for a fun moment in the server''} (S15, G4).